alexismreyes/ecommerce/README.md

 or create your own user in the User table directly in the DB (will develop soon the Register form)

-Actually it uses @CrossOrigin in the controller to allow request from any browser outside the domain but lately i will implement a side proxy server to make the request go throught it and bypass the CORS browser policies.

 ***

 ### Pendant features:

 ***- Extra enpdoints (of course)***
-***- Side Server Proxy***
 ***- Extra React Components (clearly)***
 ***- Extra features yet to define***